kubermatic/kubermatic/docs/proposals/kubelb.md

 #### Envoy & Contour

 On the LB cluster Envoy & Contour are installed.
-When the controller creates a new HTTPProxy, Contour will configure Envoy automatically to process the traffic of the domain.
+When the controller creates a new HTTPProxy resource, Contour will configure Envoy automatically to process the traffic of the domain.
 The LB cluster will have a domain assigned e.g. lb.example.com each cluster will have a dedicated subdomain CLUSTERNAME.lb.example.net.
 For an Ingress on the User cluster a subdomain will be created based on the pattern INGRESS.CLUSTERNAME.lb.example.net The user can reference this URL in his DNS as a CNAME for a customer URL e.g. example.com -> CNAME INGRESS.CLUSTERNAME.lb.example.net
 To enable envoy to forward the customer URL, in the Ingress both URLs must set.
 Envoy will forward the traffic based on the HTTPProxy to the service and Kubernetes will forward the traffic from the service on the LB cluster to the Endpoints of the User cluster.

 #### TLS and Certificates

-- Follows soon
+Limited to envoy/contour and external load balancer implementations

 ## Alternatives considered